moisessc/flutter_samples/README.md

 1. If you don't have Flutter, you can find information for install it here! **[Install Flutter](https://flutter.dev/docs/get-started/install)** 👈 👈
 2. Open your terminal and clone this repository in your computer with this command: ```git clone https://github.com/moisessc/flutter_samples.git```
 3. Now go to the cloned repository folder with: ```cd flutter_samples```

-4. At this moment, all the code is in the develop branch, you should position yourself in that branch with the following command: ```git checkout develop ```
-5. It's time to get all the dependencies, you can do it typing in your terminal: ```flutter pub get```
+4. It's time to get all the dependencies, you can do it typing in your terminal: ```flutter pub get```
-6. Make sure your device or emulator is initialized and execute this command: ```flutter run``` and enjoy the samples 🙌
+5. Make sure your device or emulator is initialized and execute this command: ```flutter run``` and enjoy the samples 🙌

 ---